AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 * **Closed**: the journey has been closed using the **Close to new entrances** button.
 The journey stops letting new individuals enter the journey.
 Persons already in the journey can finish the journey normally.
 * **Draft**: the journey is in its first stage.
 It has not been published yet.
 * **Draft (Test)**: the test mode has been activated using the **Test mode** button.
-* **Finished**: the journey automatically switches to this status after the 91-day [default timeout](journey-gs.md#global_timeout).
+* **Finished**: the journey automatically switches to this status after the 91-day [global timeout](journey-properties.md#global_timeout).
 Profiles already in the journey finish the journey normally.
 New profiles can no longer enter the journey.
 * **Live**: the journey has been published using the **Publish** button.
 * **Stopped**: the journey has been switched off using the **Stop** button.
 All individuals instantly exit the journey.